quux00/mybatis-koans/README.md

     $ mvn clean verify -P run-test-koans-h2 -D koanName=Koan02

 This says to use the H2 database and run Koan02.
 Change the koan name to run different ones.
-To use mysql or postgres, change the suffix of the -P argument, like so:
+To use mysql or postgresql, change the suffix of the -P argument, like so:

     $ mvn clean verify -P run-test-koans-pg -D koanName=Koan03
     $ mvn clean verify -P run-test-koans-mysql -D koanName=Koan04